JeudiD/Ningyo/README.md

 This fix prevents voice connection issues related to missing Opus codec.

 - (PS: Opus is a prebuilt native library, in my experience it was very hard to find an official/trusted (usually because the all the links were broken or gone) one so I hope this helps someone.)

+# 55. Voice Session 4006 Error and Fix
+- Problem persisted: bot kept joining and immediately leaving voice channels.
+- Cause: Discord API voice session error 4006 ("session no longer valid") due to some libraries dropping port numbers from VOICE_SERVER_UPDATE - - - payloads.
+- Issue: Discord.py (stable versions) didn’t preserve custom ports in voice server updates, causing voice connection failures.
+- Fix: The patch is available on the master branch of discord.py.
+- Current status: Using the master branch version with the fix applied until the official 2.6 release.

+- Note: Master branch may be less stable but includes essential fixes for voice issues.
+- Recommendation: Switch to official 2.6 once it is released.